Xavier-Botswana/MarriageHack_Landing/README.md

 3. Start filling in the appropriate information
 4. Pay the processing fees when prompted
 5. Submit your request
-6. Await application processing & publishing in the Government Gazette for 30 d
+6. Await application processing & publishing in the Government Gazette for 30 days